aws/aws-cdk-rfcs/text/0477-policy-validation.md

 application that uses a given plugin may not have the necessary tools installed beforehand, when they synthesize the app for the first time.
 Plugin authors must then make sure that developers can install these tools with as little friction as possible to deliver a good user experience.

+Another drawback relates to programming languages.
+If an organization wants validations to apply to all languages in the company, they have to set up a jsii publishing pipeline (assuming the plugin they want to use is not yet available in multiple languages, from their respective package managers).
+The alternative solution to implement this feature in the CLI would not require this additional setup, as the plugin would only need to be vended and consumed as a node package.

 ### What is the high-level project plan?